10 figs (FIGS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 10 figs Historical Price

-According to the latest data gathered on 10 figs live price page, the current price of 10 figs is 7,033.6USD.
-The circulating supply of 10 figs(FIGS) is 10.00 FIGS , giving it a market capitalization of $70.34K.
+According to the latest data gathered on 10 figs live price page, the current price of 10 figs is 5,598.87USD.
+The circulating supply of 10 figs(FIGS) is 10.00 FIGS , giving it a market capitalization of $55.99K.

 The 10 figs Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIGS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.